innolitics/rdm/rdm/init_files/documents/software_plan.md

     Complete these verification steps, filling in the release record that was started during the [Release - Planning activity](#release--planning):

     - Search the codebase and documentation for TODO comments.
 Address any that must be fixed prior to this release. none of them need to be fixed for this release.
 Address any comments
-    - Review change requests in GitHub.
+    - Review change requests in GitLab.
 Check that all planned change requests have been implemented and integrated [[62304:5.6.2.a, 62304:5.6.2.b and 62304:9.7.c]].
-If there are unimplemented change requests, either move them to the next release or implement them prior to continueing the release activity.
+If there are unimplemented change requests, either move them to the next release or implement them prior to continuing the release activity.
     - Review outstanding problem reports.
-Confirm that none of the known anomlies result in unacceptable risk [[62304:5.8.3, and 62304:5.8.4]].
+Confirm that none of the known anomalies result in unacceptable risk [[62304:5.8.3, and 62304:5.8.4]].
 Confirm that any problem reports that were fixed are closed [[62304:9.7.a]].
     - The outputs of each activity are in a consistent state [[62304:5.1.6.c, 62304:5.1.6.d, and 62304:5.8.6]].
     - The unit tests adequately verify the software units [[62304:5.5.2]].
 If not, create a change request to write unit tests to fill the gaps.
-    - The integration tests adequately verify the software system [[62304:5.6.5 and 62304:5.7.4]].
+    - The integration tests adequately verify the software system [[62304:5.6.5 and 62304:5.7.4.c]].
 If not, create a change request to write integration tests to fill the gaps.
     - All software requirements can be traced to appropriate verification [[62304:5.7.4.a, 62304:5.7.4.b, 62304:5.7.4.d]].
     - Read through the SDS.
 Make sure it is accurate and appropriately complete.
 If not, create a change request specifying the gaps that need to be filled.
     - The Release History Document is up-to-date.